JoeyWangTW/joey-wang-blog/data/authors/default.md

 Working as a software engineer @ Gatheround.

-Still finding ways to make the world a better place.
+Continuously finding ways to make the world a better place.